tylerszabo/ttrss-docker-compose/README.md

 ### Updating

-Restarting the container will update the source from origin repository.
+Restarting the container will update tt-rss from the origin repository.
 If database needs to be updated, tt-rss will prompt you to do so on next page refresh.

+#### Updating container scripts

+1. Stop the containers: ``docker-compose down && docker-compose rm``
+2. Update scripts from git: ``git pull origin master``
+3. Rebuild and start the containers: ``docker-compose up --build``

 ### Using SSL with Letsencrypt (untested!)